giry-dev/mangrove-docs/docs/SDK/guides/sell-and-buy-orders.md

 :::info

-`sell` and `buy` orders return a triple `{`takerGave:Big, takerGot:Big, penalty:Big`}` where:
+`sell` and `buy` orders return a triple `{`takerGave:Big, takerGot:Big, bounty:Big`}` where:

 * `takerGave` is the total amount of base (for a sell) or quote (for a buy) tokens that the taker spent for the order
 * `takerGot` is the total amount of quote (for a sell) or base (for a buy) tokens that the taker received as a result of the order
-* `penalty` is the amount of native tokens the taker received to compensate for the gas lost of executing failing offer during the order execution (see [offer bounty](../../contracts/technical-references/taking-and-making-offers/reactive-offer/offer-provision.md#computing-the-provision-and-offer-bounty).
+* `bounty` is the amount of native tokens the taker received to compensate for the gas lost of executing failing offer during the order execution see %%bounty|bounty%%.

 :::